I am Canadian – a multi-manager approach to Canada

-The ‘I am Joe’ advertisements by Molson Canadian have become part of Canadian culture.
+The ‘I am Joe’ advertisements by Molson Canadians have become part of Canadian culture.
 “I am Canadian.”
-Shouts Joe at the top of his lungs.
+He shouts Joe at the top of his lungs.

 For Canadian patriots like Joe, Mackenzie Financial has just released a fund that should catch your attention.
 Along with this new hybrid of multi-manager funds, they offer the same approach and same idea but focused on Canada – what a concept.